suffermuffin/vk.com-msg-scrapper/README.md

 | ----- | ------- | ------------------------------- |

 With this kind of dataset it will be possible to create your own LLM by training transformer.
 Please be cautious and consider using such dataset as a private learning tool for obvious reasons.

+Link for Violent Monkey script: https://openuserjs.org/scripts/suffermuffin/msg_parser-vk.com